nhonorisg/nhonorisg/README.md

 # Hi :octocat: users ;-), I'm Honoris

-  - I’m currently a student in computer science and at the same time I work as a Software Developer in Toulouse.
+  - 🎓 I’m currently a student in computer science and at the same time I work as a Software Developer in Toulouse.
-  - I plan to learn Rust and spanish
+  - ⏳ I plan to learn Rust and spanish.
-  - I like to discuss about low level computer system calls
+  - 🪐 I like to discuss about low level computer system calls.
-  - 😄 Pronouns: He / Him
+  - 😄 Pronouns: He / Him.
-  - ⚡ Fun fact: ^ + c / ^ + v (I use this a lot)
+  - ⚡ Fun fact: ^ + c / ^ + v (I use this a lot).

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nhonorisg&layout=compact&theme=tokyonight)